Stories of Hope and Impact

 Stories of Hope & Impact

-While we often hear of the tremendous upheaval, trauma, war, violence, and threats to safety before arriving in the US, we forget about how once the refugees are in Maine, they are met with unforeseen and innumerable challenges– including a lack of understanding of US systems, inability to communicate, and lack of financial and social capital resources.
+While we often hear of the tremendous upheaval, trauma, war, violence, and threats to safety face in their homelands, we forget about how refugees are met with unforeseen and innumerable challenges upon arrival in Maine– including a lack of understanding of US systems, inability to communicate, and lack of financial and social resources.
 These compounding factors often develop into significant challenges with mental health and wellness and increased social isolation.

-Every day our staff are helping clients overcome significant challenges.
+Our staff help clients overcome significant challenges every day.
 With the support of the JCA staff and with the hard work and dedication of our clients, we have seen countless families achieve self-sufficiency.
 Here are just a handful of the stories from this year:

 • A Ukrainian single mother experienced a breakdown with her sponsor.
 Thanks to the Preferred Communities (PC) funding, this client was able to secure immediate safe housing, receive essential support (food, clothing, hygiene products), and access case management services to help them regain stability and work toward a long-term housing solution.
 This assistance provided a critical safety net in an emergency and enabled the client to move forward, rebuild their life, and work toward self-sufficiency.